Initiating arbitration

 Institutional arbitration under the NZDRC Arbitration Rules

-Before proceeding, the parties will need to agree to arbitrate using the NZDRC Arbitration Rules.
+STEP ONE: Before proceeding, the parties will need to agree to arbitrate using the NZDRC Arbitration Rules.
 This can be done in one of two ways:

 - there may be a clause in the contract under which the parties’ dispute has arisen which states that the parties have agreed to refer any dispute to Arbitration under the NZDRC Arbitration Rules, for example:

-Any dispute or difference arising out of or in connection with this contract, or the subject matter of this contract, including any question about its existence, validity or termination, will be referred to and finally resolved by arbitration in accordance with the Arbitration Rules of the New Zealand Dispute Resolution Centre.
+- Any dispute or difference arising out of or in connection with this contract, or the subject matter of this contract, including any question about its existence, validity or termination, will be referred to and finally resolved by arbitration in accordance with the arbitration rules of the New Zealand Dispute Resolution Centre.

 - parties to an existing dispute, whether or not there is an arbitration clause in any underlying contract, may agree to refer that dispute to Arbitration under the Arbitration Rules of the New Zealand Dispute Resolution Centre by signing the Arbitration Agreement at Appendix 2 to the NZDRC Arbitration Rules.